Service Terms

 - Program installation support does not guarantee the program will remain compatible with all future versions of the operating system, drivers, files, hardware, subscriptions, vendor servers or third-party integrations.

-- Customers remain responsible for software licences, activation keys, account access, subscriptions, backups, data files, settings and compliance with software vendor terms.
+- Customers remain responsible for software licences, licence keys, account access, subscriptions, backups, data files, settings and compliance with software vendor terms.

-- We may recommend, configure, support, resell or help you use third-party products, platforms, domains, hosting, subscriptions, hardware or software.
+- We may recommend, configure, support, resell or help you use third-party products, services, domains, hosting, subscriptions, hardware or software.

 - You are bound by applicable third-party terms and pricing.

-- We are not liable for third-party outages, vendor pricing changes, policy changes, security incidents, account bans, warranty decisions, discontinued products, API changes or platform restrictions.
+- We are not liable for third-party outages, vendor pricing changes, policy changes, security incidents, account bans, warranty decisions, discontinued products, API changes or service restrictions.

 13. Intellectual property and development work